-CB&Q "Colorado as a Winter Resort" brochure incl. comparative statistics, p.11 (1905).
+CB&Q Colorado as a Winter Resort brochure including comparative statistics, p.
+11, 1905.

+Courtesy of Newberry Library Chicago.
 CB&Q Brochures.
 Used with permission of the Newberry Library.
 With questions about reuse of this image, contact the Newberry Library.